-- Use durable, fire-resistant, or non-combustible materials for new buildings within the HCAs, including smooth finished fiber cement siding and shingles, fiber cement panels, stucco cladding, and metal cladding. - 2.
-Prohibit the use of combed, brushed or textured lumber, textured wood or "wood grain" fiber cement sidings, unpainted clear stained wood siding, vinyl or plastic sidings, and brick or stone as a primary facing material for new buildings and additions in the HCAs due to their lack of compatibility. - 3.
-Reflect the diversity of house styles and finishes in the HCAs by avoiding repetitive new building designs and encouraging variation between properties.
+- For primary facing material use durable, fire-resistant, or non-combustible materials for new buildings within the HCAs, including smooth finished fiber cement siding and shingles, fiber cement panels and stucco cladding.
+For accent facing materials brick, stone and metal cladding can be used. - 2.
+Prohibit the use of combed, brushed or textured lumber, textured wood or "wood grain" fiber cement sidings, unpainted clear stained wood siding, vinyl or plastic sidings, and brick or stone as a primary facing material for new properties and additions in the HCAs due to their lack of compatibility. - Reflect the diversity of house styles and finishes in the HCAs by avoiding repetitive new property designs and encouraging variation between properties.